 Farm Plastic Recycling

 At the Agricultural Services shop (next to the County Administration Building at 1408 Twp Rd 320) only bagged clean and dry twine will be accepted on scheduled collection dates.
-The collection site is open from 8:00am to 12:00pm on the following days:
+The collection site is open from 9:00am to 1:00pm the first and third Friday from April to October, see dates below:

 Please keep in mind twine must be free of hay, straw, mud, manure and debris.
 Twine must bagged in the clear plastic bags provided free of charge.
 Bags to collect the twine are available at the County Office and at the Agricultural Services shop.